Integrated circuit: The first integrated circuits

 Robert Noyce invented the first monolithic integrated circuit in 1959.
 The chip was made from silicon.

-A precursor concept to the IC was the development of small ceramic substrates, known as micromodules, each containing a single miniaturized electronic component.
-These modules could then be assembled and interconnected into a two- or three-dimensional compact grid.
+A precursor to the integrated circuit was small ceramic substrates known as micromodules, each containing a single miniaturized electronic component.
+These modules could be assembled and interconnected into a two- or three-dimensional compact grid.
 The idea, considered highly promising in 1957, was proposed to the U.S. Army by Jack Kilby, leading to the short-lived Micromodule Program (similar in spirit to 1951's Project Tinkertoy).
 However, as the project gained traction, Kilby devised a fundamentally new approach: the integrated circuit itself.

 Newly employed by Texas Instruments, Kilby recorded his initial ideas concerning the integrated circuit in July 1958, successfully demonstrating the first working example of an integrated circuit on 12 September 1958.
-In his patent application of 6 February 1959, Kilby described his new device as "a body of semiconductor material … wherein all the components of the electronic circuit are completely integrated".
+In his patent application of 6 February 1959, Kilby described his new device as "a body of semiconductor material ... wherein all the components of the electronic circuit are completely integrated".
 The first customer for the new invention was the US Air Force.
 Kilby won the 2000 Nobel Prize in physics for his part in the invention of the integrated circuit.

 However, Kilby's invention was not a true monolithic integrated circuit chip, as it relied on external gold-wire connections, making large-scale production impractical.
 About six months later, Robert Noyce at Fairchild Semiconductor developed the first practical monolithic IC chip.
 The monolithic integrated circuit chip was enabled by the inventions of the planar process by Jean Hoerni and of p–n junction isolation by Kurt Lehovec.
 Hoerni's invention was built on Carl Frosch and Lincoln Derick's work on surface protection and passivation by silicon dioxide masking and predeposition, as well as Fuller, Ditzenberger's and others work on the diffusion of impurities into silicon.

 Unlike Kilby's germanium-based design, Noyce's version was fabricated from silicon using the planar process by his colleague Jean Hoerni, which allowed reliable on-chip aluminum interconnections.
 Modern IC chips are based on Noyce's monolithic design, rather than Kilby's early prototype.

 NASA's Apollo Program was the largest single consumer of integrated circuits between 1961 and 1965.

 TTL integrated circuits

-Transistor–transistor logic (TTL) was developed by James L. Buie in the early 1960s at TRW Inc. TTL became the dominant integrated circuit technology during the 1970s to early 1980s.
+Transistor–transistor logic (TTL) was developed by James L. Buie in the early 1960s at TRW Inc. TTL became the dominant technology for digital integrated circuits during the 1970s to early 1980s.